ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Related Work

 \section{Related Work}

-Many studies have used similarity measures for the interpretability of neural networks.
+Many studies have used similarity measures for the interpretability of NNs.
 For instance, \citet{kornblith2019similarity} showed that adding too many layers to a convolutional neural network, trained for image classification, hurts its performance.
 Using CKA, they found that more than half of the network's layers are very similar to the last.
 They further found that two models trained on different image datasets (CIFAR-10 and CIFAR-100, \citealt{krizhevsky2009learning}) learn representations that are similar in the shallow layers.
 Similar findings were noted for language models by \citet{wu2020similarity}.
-The latter also evaluated the effect of fine-tuning on language models and found that the top layers are most affected by fine-tuning.
+The latter also evaluated the effect of fine-tuning on language models and found that the top layers are most affected by fine-tuning. \citet{kornblith2019similarity} and \citet{morcos2018insights} found that increasing the model's layer width results in more similar representations between models. \citet{raghu2017svcca} provided an interpretation of the learning process by examining how similar representations were during the training process compared to final representations.
+They found that networks converge from bottom to top.
+In all this line of work, the similarity is computed using only similar examples, using functional closed-form measures.
+In contrast, we use both positive and negative samples in a learnable similarity measure, which allows adaptation to specific tasks.